STOMP

 • We did extensive research on the ergonomics of walking and compiled an aesthetic lookbook

-• I sketched many iterations of the sole attachment methods using tension, friction, clasps, laces, and straps.
+• I sketched iterations of the sole attachment methods using tension, friction, clasps, laces, and straps.

-• To understand how foam soles are built and why they offer such good support, we deconstructed a walking shoe.
+• To understand why foam soles offer such good support, we deconstructed a walking shoe.

 Iteration

-• We went with a concept that combined a tread friction lock with a lace tension attachment, as it seemed the simplest setup for a user, while still maintaining a strong join point between the 2 soles.
+• We chose a combination of a tread friction lock with a lace tension attachment, as it allowed both simple user setup and a strong connection between the 2 soles.

 • We iterated on the tread pattern to see which shapes would create the best friction lock between soles.